 Hello all!
 Damianista here.

-Dark Horse is one of the first, if not the first, fans that followed our Facebook page the day Fan Fun with Damian Lewis came to life almost four years ago.
+Dark Horse is one of the first, if not the first, fans that followed our Facebook page the day Fan Fun with Damian Lewis came to life almost five years ago.
 She wrote her brilliant story for our Fan Story Series, and is now an occasional contributor on Fan Fun!
 We are thrilled to have her today sharing with us a beautiful story about how she followed Milo Shakespeare’s footsteps in Grosmont, South Wales, the village where Gareth and Damian Lewis shot their killer comedy The Baker!

 Before we dive into Dark Horse’s wonderful road trip, I would love to share a few notes regarding the location choice for the film from the film’s production notes that I found a while ago online: